Question:

 Your husband does not want the government to think he is trying to hide anything.

-As part of the adjustment of status process, your husband must his fingerprints taken.
-From here, USCIS runs criminal record checks on all green card applicants.
-Even if his records were expunged, both his arrest and conviction will show up on the FBI rap sheet.
+From here, USCIS runs criminal background checks on all green card applicants.
+Even if his records were expunged, both his arrest and conviction records will show up on the rap sheets.

 So let’s talk about his conviction for a moment.